clearclaw/18xx_1820/README.md

 You'll likely find your loan usage varying wildly across your initial games.
 Wisdom aside, 37 is the highest loan count I've ever seen in a game.

+#### Revenue Charts

+While I don't find revenue tracks useful, most especially not in 1820, two forms of revenue charts are provided for those that like them: one that snakes back and forth across multiple pages and one that snakes across and fills a single page before moving to the next page.
+Use the one (or neither) that you prefer.

+**Note:** While the total revenue of a final company with a FLOOD train can be up into the multiple $thousands, neither of the revenue charts go that high.
+Umm, sorry!

+## Bank

+There is no set bank size in 1820.
+A bank of 40,000 should suffice.